hpwn/hpwn/README.md

 ## What I'm Working On 💻

-- 🔐 AI-powered productivity and education tools
+- 🔐 AI-powered productivity and security
 - 🎮 Mods for ~~popular~~ games
 - 🚶 IRL Streaming
-- ⚡ Speedrunning analytics, training, and tools
+- ⚡ Speedrunning tools, analytics, and training
 - 📚 Educational content for devs and students

 ## Let's Connect 🌐